aymericbeaumet/run/docs/getting-started/moving-forward.md

-- Have a look at the [examples](https://github.com/aymericbeaumet/run/tree/master/examples)
+- Have a look at the [examples](https://github.com/aymericbeaumet/run/tree/master/docs/examples)
-- Have a look at the [tests](https://github.com/aymericbeaumet/run/tree/master/tests) (which are each composed of a valid Runfile)
+- Have a look at the [tests](https://github.com/aymericbeaumet/run/tree/master/tests) (each test has a valid Runfile)
 - Read the [User Guide](../user-guide/introduction.md)